JoryHogeveen/view-admin-as/readme.txt

 == Upgrade Notice ==

+= 1.7 =
+Version 1.7 introduces some radical code changes to the plugin and requires WordPress 4.1 or higher.
+Please clear your cache after updating.

 = 1.5 =
 Version 1.5 introduces some radical code changes to the plugin.
-Please clear your cache after updating
+Please clear your cache after updating.